SecureHats/Sentinel-playground/parsers/Ubiquite/Ubiquite.md

-## This file is a placeholder.
+## Parser is provisioned through the solutions.
-currently when adding a parser to a solutions breaks Azure Sentinel